-Pumpkins are associated with the traditional foods made on the American holiday Thanksgiving, such as baked pumpkin, pumpkin bread and the sweet pumpkin pie.
-Pumpkins are also widely used in Mediterranean and Middle Eastern cooking, such as in preserves and pies, while the Italians embrace pumpkins in ravioli or gnocchi.
+Pumpkins are used all across the world; often associated with the traditional foods made around Halloween or on the American holiday Thanksgiving, such as baked pumpkin, pumpkin bread and pumpkin pie, they are also widely used in Mediterranean cooking, in pasta or pizza, and in Middle Eastern cooking, in preserves and curries.
 You may be surprised to learn that Europeans initially used pumpkins as cattle fodder.
 We're guessing they figured out pretty quickly that humans enjoyed them too!

-The flavours that pumpkins work best with include cheeses like ricotta, blue cheese, goat's cheese and parmesan.
-You could put pumpkin on a platter with cheese and cured meats.
+The flavours that shine with pumpkins include cheeses like ricotta, blue cheese, goat's feta and parmesan.
+You could serve pumpkin on a platter with cheese and cured meats.
 As for herbs, pumpkin marries well with coriander, rosemary, thyme and sage.
 Or make something sweet and include touches of cinnamon, nutmeg, cloves or orange rind.

 Finally, remember that the pumpkin seeds are edible too.
-They're a nutritious dried snack.
-Dry 2 cups of seeds on a paper towel and then toss them with 2 tablespoons of olive oil and some sea salt.
+They're a nutritious dried snack and a great source of fibre.
+To make use of your pumpkin seeds, simply clean them off and dry them on a paper towel, then toss them with 2 tablespoons of olive oil and some sea salt.
 Roast them as you stir until they are dry, golden and delicious!